Ascendzor/simple-message-blockchain/README.md

 'transaction <message> <privateKey>' -> creates a transaction to write a message into the blockchain, using your private key to sign the transaction

-'generateKeyPair' -> prints publicKey & privateKey as hex
+'generateKeyPair' -> prints newly generated publicKey & privateKey as hex

 (likely to be changed in the near future) 'setPublicKey <publicKey>' -> sets publicKey to be used for block reward